 A short statement by the TEF Panel explains each provider’s award.
 Read the statements on the Office for Students (OFS) website.

-Universities and colleges in England that have a TEF award can increase their tuition fees in line with inflation, for full-time undergraduate UK and EU students.
+Universities and colleges in England that have a TEF award can increase their tuition fees in line with inflation, for full-time undergraduate UK students.
 Tuition fee loans will also increase with inflation.

 Universities and colleges in Scotland, Wales and Northern Ireland are able to take part in the TEF, with no direct impact on their tuition fees.